St Pancras railway station: Canal Tunnels

-From December 2018, as part of the Thameslink programme, services from the East Coast Main Line/Great Northern Route, also part of the Govia Thameslink Railway franchise, were linked to the Thameslink route, diverting trains previously terminating at Kings Cross into the Thameslink platforms at St Pancras and then through central London to Sussex and Kent.
+From December 2018, as part of the Thameslink Programme, Govia Thameslink Railway under the "Thameslink" brand began to use the below-surface platforms from the East Coast Main Line, where they previously would have terminated at King's Cross.
+These trains can now continue through central London to Sussex and Kent.
 This link was made possible by the construction of a pair of single-track tunnels, named the Canal Tunnels; these tunnels start immediately off the St Pancras Thameslink platforms, dive under the Regent's Canal, and join the East Coast Main Line where the North London Line and High Speed 1 pass over the top.

 Twinning

 In October 2019, St Pancras was twinned with the Gare de Bordeaux Saint-Jean, Bordeaux, France.
 The association was made in the hope that a high-speed service could connect the two stations and was announced at a ceremony headed by Claude Solard, Director General of SNCF.